 First, medicine will be largely transformed and more accessible.
 While hundreds, if not thousands, of patients do not have the necessary care facilities or conditions to be treated in their home countries and need to spend huge amounts of money to travel for treatment, via 5G and robotic virtual surgeries, surgeries would be much safer and reliable.
 Countries that have already advanced with 5G adoption are reaping these benefits and treating patients who are in completely different time zones with latency between doctor and surgical equipment being only two milliseconds.

 Secondly, the whole transportation system will be disrupted.
 With 5G, the autonomous vehicles would be fully enabled.
-Just think about it, an autonomous car contains multiple sensors, cameras, radars, etc., which function properly by sending and receiving tons of data per day.
+Just think about it, an autonomous car, which may include car shade, contains multiple sensors, cameras, radars, etc., which function properly by sending and receiving tons of data per day.
 The 4G technology can not support that large amount of data, cloud–based resources, or even the artificial intelligence system operating in parallel.
 However, with 5G, the whole infrastructure will be much faster and reliable and serve as a catalyst for the deployment of autonomous cars.

 Lastly, 5G promises a vast avenue of loT ecosystem, with major improvements over the current 4G technology.
 The idea behind the loT is to have multiple devices connected by transmitting data in real-time.
 This continuous exchange of data deters the network and battery life of devices.
 Thus, with 5G, we will see around 90% reduction in energy usage, and 10 years of battery life for lower power loT devices.
+Business owners can also benefit from 5G especially if they are using Hybrid Cloud Solutions for their data management.
+This means that they can access their business data more quickly even when they’re on-the-go.

 While these are not the only industries that will be transformed, they undoubtedly play a crucial part in our society.
 But with such technology at hand, the future seems bright.